Bend Fire & Rescue Careers and Volunteer Opportunities

 - Psychological exam

-Candidate Physical Abilities Test (CPAT) will need to successfully passed to apply to our firefighter/paramedic position.
-To learn more about CPAT and testing locations and times click here.
+The Candidate Physical Abilities Test (CPAT) will need to successfully be passed to apply to our firefighter/paramedic position.
 CPAT will be completed within 6 months from the close date of the firefighter/paramedic position.

 Links to help you physically prepare: